 Paragraph 10 - Always treat people with respect Decision BREACH Reason for the Decision The Panel considered that the Subject Member had not always treated people with respect based on the evidence presented that he had: a. made offensive remarks in the social media post on 4 July 2018; b. threatened his fellow councillors in an email sent following the posting; and c. ignored the advice of the Town Clerk's office in not following the requirements of the Social Media Policy.
-The Subject Member was also seen to not have acted with objectivity, one of the general principles of the Town Council's Code of Conduct, by making what have been perceived as discriminatory comments in the social media post on 4 July 2018 evidenced by the news articles covered in the local, national and international press.
-3. The Subject Member's conduct was regarded as bringing their office of Councillor as well as Bognor Regis Town Council itself into disrepute.
-4. On this basis, the Panel determined that there had been a breach of Bognor Regis Town Council's Code of Conduct as defined in paragraph 3.9 (Disrepute), Principle 3 (Objectivity) of the General Principles of the Code and paragraphs 3.1, 3.3 and 3.6 (Respect).
+2. The Subject Member was also seen to not have acted with objectivity, one of the general principles of the Town Council's Code of Conduct, by making what have been perceived as discriminatory comments in the social media post on 4 July 2018 evidenced by the news articles covered in the local, national and international press.
+The Subject Member's conduct was regarded as bringing their office of Councillor as well as Bognor Regis Town Council itself into disrepute.
+On this basis, the Panel determined that there had 4.
+On this basis, the Fahler determined that there had been a breach of Bognor Regis Town Council's Code of Conduct as defined in paragraph 3.9 (Disrepute), Principle 3 (Objectivity) of the General Principles of the Code and paragraphs 3.1, 3.3 and 3.6 (Respect).